jjwillsc/DD2360HT22-FDD3360/GPU_Project-Final-Work/README.md

 ![lavaMD-directory-review](https://github.com/jjwillsc/DD2360HT22-FDD3360/blob/main/GPU_Project-Final-Work/lavaMD-with-no-Streams/lavaMD-directory-review.png)

-## Running and Execution
+## Parameters and Execution

-The code takes the followint parameters:
+The code takes the following parameters:

 -boxes1d	(number of boxes in one dimension, which is (boxes1d) (boxes1d) (boxes1d) in three dimensions)